Pentoxifylline: Adverse effects

 Contraindications include intolerance to pentoxifylline or other xanthine derivatives, recent retinal or cerebral haemorrhage, and risk factors for haemorrhage.

 Mechanism

 Like other methylated xanthine derivatives, pentoxifylline is a competitive nonselective phosphodiesterase inhibitor which raises intracellular cAMP, activates PKA, inhibits TNF and leukotriene synthesis, and reduces inflammation and innate immunity.
 In addition, pentoxifylline improves red blood cell deformability (known as a haemorrheologic effect), reduces blood viscosity and decreases the potential for platelet aggregation and blood clot formation.
 Pentoxifylline is also an antagonist at adenosine 2 receptors.

+Its metabolite lisophillyine is stronger PDE inhibitor than pentoxifylline in vitro.

 Research

 There is some evidence that pentoxifylline can lower the levels of some biomarkers in non-alcoholic steatohepatitis but evidence is insufficient to determine if the drug is safe and effective for this use.
 Animal studies have been conducted exploring the use of pentoxifylline for erectile dysfunction and hearing loss.
 Human studies have been conducted for Peyronie's disease.